ipfs/specs/protocol/network/README.md

 ## 6 Software Stack

+### 6.1 Overview

+### 6.2 Discovery

+goal: find more peers, keep routing table fresh (if Kad-Router is not being used, discovery doens't necessary has a use)

+### 6.3 Peer Routing

+goal: get ref to other peers, that then can be used by swarm to open a stream.
+Also is free to open streams to other peers to traverse the DHT

+### 6.4 Swarm (aka Connectivity)

+goal: open stream, NAT traversal, Relay

-The network is abstracted through the swarm which presents a simplified interface for the remaining layers to have access to the network.
-This interface should look like:
+~~The network is abstracted through the swarm which presents a simplified interface for the remaining layers to have access to the network.
+This interface should look like:~~

 - `.openStream(peer, protocol)` - peer should contain the ID of the peer and its respective multiaddrs known.
 - `.registerHandler(protocol, handlerFunc)` - enable a protocol to be registered, so that another peer can open a stream to talk with us to that specific protocol